ehtick/build123d/README.md

 The previous construction is through the **Algebra Mode** interface, which follows a stateless paradigm where each object is explicitly tracked and mutated by algebraic operators.

 **Builder Mode** is an alternative build123d interface where state is tracked and structured in a design history-like way where each dimension is distinct.
 Operations are aware pending faces and edges from Build contexts and location transformations are applied to all child objects in Build and Locations contexts.
+While each Build context tracks state, operations like `extrude` can still optionally take explicit Shape input instead of implicitly using pending Shapes.
 Builder mode also introduces the `mode` affordance to objects to specify how new Shapes are combined with the context:

 ```py
 with BuildPart() as part_context: